askming/Personal-reading/_sources/2022/The Manager's Handbook.md

 - The four quadrants of feedback are Ruinous Empathy (the most common mistake), Manipulative Insincerity, Obnoxious Aggression, and Radical Candor.
   ![](https://themanagershandbook.com/chapters/coaching-and-feedback/radical-candor.png)
 - “Radical Candor” is what happens when you put “Care Personally” and “Challenge Directly” together.

+---

+*2022-02-01*

+## 4 Working as a team

+### Impeccable agreements
+- An impeccable agreement has the following properties:
+  - It is recorded
+  - It is precisely defined (i.e., it has a comprehensive description, such that a third party could adjudicate if it was finished).
+  - It has a specific due date.
+  - It has a specific owner (or DRI - directly responsible individual).

+### Agreement with self
+- By making small agreements with yourself, achieving them, and then making larger ones, you will start to develop a mindset that you can achieve anything you set your mind to.
+You will find that this is an incredibly powerful story to believe about yourself, and this will lead to greater success and personal happiness.